Ordinary Things: Rebecca Saylor Sack

 Sack has been a visiting artist and lecturer at multiple national institutions and in 2006, she awarded a residency at Artist's Enclave at Ipark in East Haddam, Conn.
 She has participated in solo and group exhibitions nationwide, including at Nicelle Beauchene Gallery (New York), Seraphin Gallery (Philadelphia), Jenny Jaskey Gallery (Philadelphia), Fette's Gallery (Los Angeles), Cacciola Gallery (New York) and Silas Marder Gallery (Bridgehampton, N.Y.), and internationally at the Galleria Glance (Torino, Italy) and Donn Roca Gallery (Odense, Denmark).

-The forms in my paintings are gleaned for their personal relationship; flowers I have cultivated, bones I have collected and constructed.
-I paint from life, working quickly, often completing the paintings in a single sitting.
-Thick, creamy paint builds forms that seemingly expand to subsume the image.
+The forms in my paintings are gleaned for their personal resonance; flowers I have cultivated, bones I have collected.
+I paint from life, often completing the paintings in a single sitting.
+Dense, velvety paint creates forms that seem to expand and subsume the image.
 Brilliant reds radiate against hues of vibrating purples while electric oranges clash alongside shades of blue.
 The vibrant coloring along with the materiality of paint reveals a whimsical quality, which heightens a sense of disorientation and the hallucinatory.
-Through this, I seek to make paintings that court the extremities of stability and riot, growth and decay.
+Through this, I seek to make paintings that court the extremities of stability andriot, growth and decay.

 Reception: March 20, 3 – 5 p.m.

 Above: "Untitled (Green Gull)," oil on panel, 2013.Hamilton Hall